ThePrimeagen/fem-algos/lessons/08-pitstop/A-questions.md

 <br/>
 <br/>

-### You can take a break when you are dead, lets get back to it!
+### You can take a break when you are dead
-We are done with the Array/Lists section.
-It feels good huh?
+The next sections are very exciting

 <br/>
 <br/>